ranjithwingrider/openebs-docs/docs/minio.md

 <h4><a class="anchor" aria-hidden="true" id="minio-cstor"></a>MinIO on cStor</h4>

-cStor can be chosen if an MinIO cannot be able to do the replication by itself or it requires storage replication, moderate performance and Day2 operations support such as volume/pool capacity expansion, disk replacement,snapshot and clone, scaling up / scaling down of volume replicas,etc. cStor support the creation of a storage pool using multiple disks on the nodes which can be used to provision multiple volumes and on-demand pool capacity expansion can be achieved by adding more disks to the pool or expanding the size of the cloud disks. cStor also provides features such as thin provisioning, storage level snapshot and clone capability.
+cStor can be used if MinIO deployment cannot provide the replication of data by itself or it requires storage replication, moderate performance and Day 2 operations support such as volume/pool capacity expansion, disk replacement, snapshot, clones, scaling up and scaling down of volume replicas. cStor support the creation of a storage pool using multiple disks on the nodes which can be used to provision multiple volumes and on-demand pool capacity expansion can be achieved by adding more disks to the pool or expanding the size of the cloud disks. cStor also provides additional features such as thin provisioning, storage level snapshot and clone capability.

 The steps for provisioning MinIO application in both method using cStor volume can be done by follows:

 **In Standalone mode:**

-The cStor volume can be provisioned using the following steps.
+The cStor volume can be provisioned using the following steps;

-- Creating cStor pool creation.
+- Creating cStor pools.
   This will create a StoragePoolClaim which will define multiple storage pools. cStor StoragePoolClaim can be created using the steps provided [here](https://docs.openebs.io/docs/next/ugcstor.html#creating-cStor-storage-pools).
 For example, the SPC name used in this example is `cstor-disk-pool`.
-This has to be mentioned in the Storage Class which is going to be created in the next step.
-It is required a minimum of 3 nodes with disks attached to it for maintaining the storage level replication.
+This has to be mentioned in the StorageClass which is going to be created in the next step.
+It is required a minimum of 3 nodes with disks attached to it for maintaining the quorum and the storage level replication.
 - Creating a cStor StorageClass which uses StoragePoolClaim name created in the previous step, replicaCount which defines the number of storage volume replicas and required other [storage policies](https://docs.openebs.io/docs/next/ugcstor.html#cstor-storage-policies).
 StorageClass be created using the steps provided [here](https://docs.openebs.io/docs/next/ugcstor.html#creating-cStor-storage-class).
 For example, StorageClass used in this example is `openebs-sc`.
 Use this SC name in the application deployment command.
-The replica count mentioned in this StorageClass should be 3.
+The replica count mentioned in this StorageClass should be minimum three (3).
 Launch MinIO application using the following command.
 You may change the StorageClass name as per the one created in the previous step.
   ```
   helm install --name=minio-test --set accessKey=myaccesskey,secretKey=mysecretkey,persistence.storageClass=openebs-sc,service.type=NodePort,persistence.enabled=true  stable/minio